 - 1/2 cup roasted red peppers from jar

 - 1/4 cup olive oil

 - 1/2 teaspoon cumin

 - 1/2 teaspoon paprika

 - pita bread

 - roasted red peppers chopped

-Turn off food processor and add drained chickpeas.
-Blend for 30 seconds.
+Turn off the food processor and add drained chickpeas and roasted red peppers.
+Blend until smooth.

-Garnish with parsley, chopped roasted red peppers, and/or paprika (optional)
+Pour into a bowl and garnish with parsley, chopped roasted red peppers, and/or olive oil (optional)